How To Combine Multiple Fonts On One Line In Squarespace

 Astrological Consultations ByAlyssa

 Since the code is appearing on this website, not the one it was written for, it's different.
-I've put it in H3 tags, not H1, since I don't want to mislead Google about this content.
+I've put it in H3 tags, not H1, since I don't want to mislead Google too much about this content.
 And since neither Scriptina nor Gill Sans Light are Google fonts, I can't use either of them here without loading custom fonts.
 Instead you get Bebas Neue, the H3 font on this site, and Prata, the H1 font.
 In general, use custom fonts sparingly if you care about SEO.
 They do slow down your site.

 Doesn't look very good, does it?
 You can see why it's usually a bad idea to combine different fonts on the same line.

 A final point.
 If you look in Squarespace's Style Editor for Scriptina or Gill Sans Light, you won't find them, since they're not Google fonts.
 They need to be loaded separately.
 Which means you will have to use code injection.
 Which you have to have a Business Plan for.
 Which defeats the purpose of putting the HTML in a Markdown Block instead of a Code Block.
 All of which goes to show the change of policy by Squarespace to charge for using Code Blocks and Code Injection makes us jump through some hoops which have nothing to do with doing business.
 But if you want to use two fonts that are included in Google fonts, you can use the Markdown Block for those, and you won't need a Business Plan for that.